-A decade ago I took a class in improvisation on a dare with some friends.
+A decade ago, on a dare, I took a class in improvisation.
 I was surprised how much the class helped me experience daily life.
 It made me a better speaker and teacher too.
-Recently I decided to take improv class again, and again I was surprised.
-I’d forgotten how much forgotten.
-My classmates had so much fun together that most of of us have continued on to the 200 level course.
+Recently I decided to take improv class a second time, and again I was surprised.
+I’d forgotten how much I’d forgotten.
+My classmates had so much fun together that most of of us have continued on to the 200 & 300 level course.

 Here’s what I’ve learned and why I recommend people should take it.